-Study this list to review the styles antique and vintage jewelry and accessories enthusiasts are most often encounter in terms of hair adornments....
+Study this list to review the styles of antique and vintage jewelry and accessories enthusiasts encounter most often in terms of hair adornments.
 Some of these examples carry over to vintage and modern styles as well.

 01 of 08

 Aigrette Hair or Hat Ornament

 The aigrette (pronounced ay-gret) is a jeweled hair or hat ornament, originally meant to hold a feather or plume.
 East Indian jewelry had aigrettes worn in turbans dating back the 12th century, and by the late 17th century the style had spread to Europe.
 There, in the mid-1700s, they developed a feather shape, as a stylized representation of a plumed headdress.

 Equipped with a pin or slide, they were originally made of diamonds, but colored stones became popular later around the turn of the century.
 They faded from fashion for much the 1800s, then returned in the late 19th century, with the advent of Rococo Revival and continued to be popular into the 1920s.
 At that time, they were worn with headbands.

 Aigrettes often had tiny stiff wires or springs that vibrated when the piece moved, adding to the feathery effect.
 Other common motifs are floral shapes, an entire bird, and—in later pieces—more geometric shapes such as crescents or shooting stars.